alivadjid/fibo_03/README.md

 # fibo_03
 Application calculate value from Fibbonachi line.
-Client input number, which he want to calculate.
+Client input number, which he want to calculate and see result.

 Application consists:
 Front: React